artten/APWebClient/README.md

-Chat App by Artiom, Ilana and Saar
+Chat App by Artiom, Ilona and Saar

 Dependencies: